t0mc0llins/t0mc0llins/README.md

 Hike EU is a full stack app where users can browse hiking routes and post their own trails using interactive mapping and blogging features!

+Check out the client repository to see a demonstration.

 <p align="left">
    <img src="https://i.imgur.com/Ku7PGhX.png" width="45%" alt="Hike EU homepage">
 </p>